Protea canary

 The protea canary (Crithagra leucoptera), also known as the protea seedeater, white-winged seedeater or Layard's seedeater, is a small passerine bird in the finch family.

 Taxonomy

-The protea canary was formerly placed in the genus Serinus but phylogenetic analysis of mitochondrial and nuclear DNA sequences found that the genus was polyphyletic.
+The protea canary was formerly placed in the genus Serinus but phylogenetic analysis using mitochondrial and nuclear DNA sequences found that the genus was polyphyletic.
 The genus was therefore split and a number of species including the protea canary were moved to the resurrected genus Crithagra.

 Description

 The protea canary is 15–16 cm in length with a large pale bill.
 The adult has grey-brown upperparts, a black chin, white throat and two thin buff wing bars.
 The underparts are buff with light streaking.
 The sexes are similar, but young birds are more heavily streaked below than the adults.

 The call of the protea canary is a trilled tree-lee-loo or a sweet.
 The song is a loud medley of warbles and trills, with much mimicry.